binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.1.11 =
+* Tweak: We improved the admin bar menu to fix an JS error in some scenarios and a html validation issue.
+* Tweak: We added support for importing snippets from the Code Snippets Pro plugin.
+* Fix: We fixed an issue with importing CSS snippets.

 = 2.1.10 =
 * New: When another user is editing the same snippet, we now show a warning to avoid conflicts.